fpapado/svg-use/packages/rollup/README.md

 );
 ```

-You can also create your own SVG `use[href]` wrappers, using the other exports.
+You can also create your own SVG `use[href]` wrappers, using the other named
+exports.
 This is how the default Component factory works under the hood:

 ```tsx
 import { url, id } from './arrow.svg?svgUse';